-- within prescribed time limits, based on the date of application established by the contact office. - 2.
-Applications Submitted By Use Of inROADS
+- within prescribed time limits, based on the date of application established by the contact office. - Applications Submitted By Use Of inROADS

-The following procedure is used when an applicant submits his application by inROADS to a county in which he does not reside.
+When an applicant submits his application by inROADS to a county in which he does not reside the Worker must transfer the RFA to the proper dashboard.